NoRulesJustFeels/Fling/README.md

 <b>Note that converting video is very CPU intensive.
 It might take several seconds for the video to start playing on your ChromeCast device</b>.
 </p>

 <p>There are basic playback controls to play, pause and stop the video (pause and stop behaves the same).
-The playback slider/scrubber control only does not work for transcoded video.</p>
+The playback slider/scrubber control does not work for transcoded video.</p>

 <p>The computer running the Fling application needs to be on the same network as the ChromeCast device.
 To play the video, a web server is created on port 8080 on your computer and you might have to configure your firewall to allow incoming connections to access the video.</p>